Updated May 8, 2023

 |Language||MEL enables customization||Blender embeds python3 to write add-ons|

-There is no doubt that Maya is the industry standard for 3D applications and there are good reasons to support it as well.
-It is a very powerful program which allows a user to model, texture, render, run simulations and animate.
-Blender on the other side is always living under the shadow of Maya and considered an underdog in the 3D industry.
-But that does not mean, Blender is a worse tool than Maya.
+There is no doubt that Maya is the industry standard for 3D applications, and good reasons exist to support it.
+It is an effective program allowing users to model, texture, render, run simulations, and animate.
+On the other side, Blender is constantly living under the shadow of Maya and is considered an underdog in the 3D industry.
+But that does not mean Blender is a worse tool than Maya.

 Blender is more intuitive in some areas than Maya.
-One can create the exact same animation, asset or render in Maya or Blender.
-It’s up to the developer or artist skill and efficiency which dominate the creation of a product.
+One can create the same animation, asset, or render in Maya or Blender.
+It’s up to the developer or artist’s skill and efficiency, which dominate the creation of a product.

-Blender is not better than Maya and vice versa.
+Blender is not better than Maya, and vice versa.
 Maya vs Blender can do things better than the other.
-There are many unique functionalities in Blender that help to speed up the workflow or simply a task easier.
-Maya provides certain components which are way superior to Blender.
-At the end of the day, it boils down to cost, requirement, and skill of the artist which does matter.
-Project timeline and cost needs to be highly considered before choosing either Maya or Blender.
+Many unique Blender functionalities help speed up workflow or make tasks more manageable.
+Maya provides specific components which are way superior to Blender.
+It boils down to the artist’s cost, requirement, and skill, which does matter.
+Developers must consider the project timeline and cost before choosing Maya or Blender.

-This has a been a guide to the top differences between Maya vs Blender.
-Here we also discuss the Maya vs Blender key differences with infographics, and comparison table.
+This has been a guide to the top differences between Maya vs Blender.
+Here we also discuss the Maya vs Blender key differences with infographics and a comparison table.
 You may also have a look at the following articles –